SpatialBioLab/Ecotrends_MontObEO/README.md

-# Ecotrends_MontObEO
-Guide, scripts and files to implement MontObEO modeling in the Ecotrends R package.
+# Run MontObEO models using ecotrends

 The goal of ecotrends is to compute a time series of ecological niche models, using species occurrence data and environmental variables, and map temporal trends in environmental suitability.
+You can see more information about the package at https://github.com/AMBarbosa/ecotrends